NBCUniversal Entertainment Japan: Sale to NBC Universal

 On February 17, 2013, they made a partnership with Universal Sony Pictures Home Entertainment to distribute their anime titles directly in Australia and New Zealand.

 Purchase of Paramount Japan

 On January 1, 2016, Paramount Japan was purchased by NBCUniversal and dissolved shortly afterwards.
 This was due to Paramount Pictures establishing a joint-venture with Toho-Towa named Towa Pictures Company Limited, which would distribute Paramount's films in Japan.

 On July 12, 2017, they announced a partnership with Crunchyroll to co-produce anime with "international appeal".

+Since July 1, 2025, Happinet has been the exclusive manufacturer and seller of NBCUniversal Entertainment Japan's home video releases.
+Due to Happinet striking a similar deal with Paramount, NBCUEJ ended Japanese home video distribution of Paramount content the day prior.